nmalamug/REVENGETABLES/README.md

 ### Extra features
 1. Visual effects when explosion is used
 2. All illustrations are original
+3. We haven't yet launched our app on the Google Play Store, but we're working on developing an enhanced version this summer to ensure we deliver the best possible user experience for our customers.

 [Any extra features provided by your app that were not mentioned in the minimum requirements or possible features.
 Did you put your app on the Google App store?
 Did you implement a half-baked idea that was not envisioned at the start of the project?]

 ### Challenges
-1. Adjust to the large scale of the project - created a system to keep git repo organized
+1. Adjust to the large scale of the project - created a system to keep GIT repo organized
+2. Learning the tools and levels of abstraction in Android Studio
+3. Dealing with Java code and its minor differences from C++ code
+4. Dealing with android studio's security protocol when writing to files and extracting files
+5. Using GameFragments rather than Activities posed an issue when implementing sound into our game

-2. Learning the tools and levels of abstraction in Android Studio [Where there any specific challenges during the implementation of this project that deserve note.
+[Where there any specific challenges during the implementation of this project that deserve note.
 Feel free to include ideas that you tried but failed to work, in terse fashion.]

 ### Supporting material